orichaud/gce/Readme.md

 ## Use only CLI
 Second option is with CLI options.
 This will first create a deployment, scale the number of replicas, asssociate an autoscaler and finally create a Load Balancer directly accessilble on the public Internet.
 No POD Disruption Budget is defined.
+The retained approach is the imperative approach where the desired state is imposed.
+This is why `kubectl create` is used.
+To perform a rolling update it will be necessary to record the state in order to be able to roll back.
  ```sh
 ./gke_admin.sh --deploy-CLI
 ```